 - (A) The historical performance of the Management Team on other contracts in terms of quality of work and compliance with performance schedules.
 The Committee may solicit from previous clients, relevant information concerning the Management Team's record of past performance. - Successful experience in the management of mixedincome and mixed-use housing developments of comparable size and complexity, including, but not limited to, the following; - 1.
 Effective lease enforcement - 2.
-Occupancy rates - 3.
-Rent collection; - Successful experience in adhering to compliance requirements with funding sources; - Historical involvement of management in community development activities; - Ability to secure social service partnerships and resources that benefit residents living in the community; - Any innovative approaches to providing long term employment for low income residents; - Knowledge and understanding of the needs of lowincome persons.
+Coaching, counseling, and educating residents as needed to avoid potential eviction - 3.
+Occupancy rates - 4.
+Rent collection; - Historical involvement of management in community development activities; - Ability to secure social service relationships and resources that benefit residents living in the community; - Any innovative approaches to providing long term employment for low income residents; - Knowledge and understanding of the needs of low-income persons.